 Second Harvest Heartland broke ground in Brooklyn Park spring of 2019, after three years of work that included a capital campaign to secure needed funding.

-PCL used a a parametric cost modeling system so the Second Harvest Heartland leadership team knew the cost to build the headquarters within a variance of only 2.5 percent.
+PCL used a parametric cost modeling system so the Second Harvest Heartland leadership team knew the cost to build the headquarters within a variance of only 2.5 percent.
 This narrow variance helped the organization make data-driven, well-educated decisions about how to best utilize the state’s general obligation bond money and donor contributions from the capital campaign.

 “Being excellent stewards of the money we have is at the top of our minds all day, every day,” Laskey said.